hashsequence/Linux-Job-Worker/README.md

 * Basic Queue data structure to execute commands in FIFO order

 * Can use the same data store structure for server and client

+### Authentication

+* Using standard GRPC tsl/ssl encryption and authentication via certificates

+* we will be using grpc with mutual tls

+* certificates will be generated usign openssl and self-signed, though in a real production environment, certificates will be generated and signed by a valid certificate authority (CA). there is :

+    * public domains:

+        *  Let’s Encrypt - a free automatef open certificate authority got cert generation and distribution

+    * private domains:

+        * vault to generate signing requests, centrify for renewels of certs